psimm/website/content/blog/ai-assistants/index.markdown

 ### 2. Defining AWS infrastructure using Terraform

-Next, a colleague and me set up a database migration using [AWS Database Migration Service](https://aws.amazon.com/dms/) (DMS), set up via [Terraform](https://www.terraform.io).
+Next, a colleague and I set up a database migration using [AWS Database Migration Service](https://aws.amazon.com/dms/) (DMS), set up via [Terraform](https://www.terraform.io).
 I asked GPT-4 to generate the configuration, and then I asked it more detailed questions, such as how to convert data types.
 However, the model frequently hallucinated: it made up options that don't actually exist in AWS DMS.
 Overall, it was more confusing than helpful.

 Usefulness: 1/5

 ### 3. Creating, testing and documenting models in dbt

-Third, I created, tested, and documented models in [dbt](https://www.getdbt.com).
+I created, tested, and documented models in [dbt](https://www.getdbt.com).
 Copilot made writing SQL for the models faster and was especially good at speeding up my workflow of documenting those models in the `schema.yml` files.
 However, since it didn't know the database schema, it hallucinated tables and columns that don't exist.
 GPT-4 was useful for thinking through the deployment of [dbt-core](https://github.com/dbt-labs/dbt-core) on AWS ECS, especially the use of environment variables and the `project.yml` config file.

 Usefulness: 3/5